A Natural Bias for Language Generation Models: Probabilistic Language Generators

-\section{A Natural Bias}

-A number of prior studies have investigated whether --- and if so, at what stage during the learning process --- NLP models learn various linguistic phenomena.
-Among the key findings of these probing analyses \citep[][\emph{inter alia}]{alain2016understanding,adi2016fine} are that language models reflect the statistical tendencies exhibited by their respective training corpora \cite{takahashi_statistical,takahashi_evaluating,meister+al.acl21}.
-Furthermore, some of these tendencies seem to be learnt early on in training \citep{liu-etal-2021-probing-across}.
-For example, \citet{chang-bergen-2022-word} observe that --- after only $\sim 1000$ training updates --- language models' outputs are approximately equal to the unigram distribution, regardless of the context that they condition on; we likewise observe the same tendency for machine translation models in \cref{fig:unigram_div}.
+A number of prior studies have investigated whether -- and if so, at what stage during the learning process -- NLP models learn various linguistic phenomena \citep[][\emph{inter alia}]{alain2016understanding,adi2016fine}.
+Among the key findings are that language models reflect the statistical tendencies exhibited by their respective training corpora \cite{takahashi_statistical,takahashi_evaluating,meister+al.acl21}; some of which are learnt early on in training \citep{liu-etal-2021-probing-across}.
+For example, \citet{chang-bergen-2022-word} observe that, after only $\sim 1000$ training updates, language models' outputs are approximately equal to the unigram distribution, regardless of the context that they condition on.
+We similarly observe this for machine translation models (see \cref{fig:unigram_div}).

+\subsection{A Natural Bias}
-These learning trends inspire trying to supply language generation models with a natural starting point in the learning process: the unigram distribution.
-Concretely, given that these models output the unigram distribution of their training corpora early on in training, we posit that: (i) providing the unigram distribution as prior knowledge to the model can help bypass this frequency-learning stage early on in training, and (ii) this unigram prior knowledge can be effectively encoded in a modular fashion within the bias term of the final, pre-softmax linear layer.

-To see \emph{why} the final-layer bias term is a natural avenue for injecting prior knowledge about unigram frequency, consider the standard operation for projecting the output of the model onto the probability simplex.
-Upon closer inspection, we see that \cref{softmax} has an interpretation as the product of two probability distributions, up to a normalisation constant:\clara{would it make more sense to write $\pW(\cdot \!\mid\! \yy_{<t})$ as a joint distribution? tiago I don't think so.
-If anything, $\pW(\cdot \!\mid\! \yy_{<t})$ would become $\pW(\yy_{<t} \!\mid\! \cdot)$, not the joint, I think.clara it becomes the joint, and then you apply the conditional--joint probability relationship rule to get the flipped conditional tiago In eq 5 this is analogous to $\pW(\yy_{<t} \!\mid\! \cdot)$, right?
-Not the joint.
-I guess it would be ok, though, since (as you say) we do normalise after.
-In short, I think I prefer it as is, but it's prob ok to change it as well if you prefer.}
+These learning trends motivate trying to supply language generation models with a natural starting point: the unigram distribution.
+Fortunately, this form of prior knowledge can be modularly encoded in standard neural models using the bias term of the final, pre-softmax linear layer.
+Consider the standard operation for projecting the output of the model onto the probability simplex.
+Upon closer inspection, we see that \cref{softmax} has an interpretation as the product of two probability distributions, up to a normalisation constant: